-Attorneys for People Who Have Vision Loss from Medication
+Attorneys for Vision Loss From Medication

 Living without eyesight is devastating for anyone.
 When a defective drug causes vision loss, it can be especially horrific.
 Often times, the injured victim must make life changing adjustments to enjoy daily activities and deal with the anxiety and depression associated with the loss of vision.